martianbogon/food_trucks/README.md

 ## TODOs
 ### API Gateway
-The API gateway works in test mode, but there's more work to do to make it trully production ready, like implementing auth and stages.
+The API gateway works in test mode, but there's more work to do to make it truly production ready, like implementing auth and stages.
 This was best I could do in a few hours.

 ### Lambda Function